denshao93/harpia/README.md

     4) Create pyramid of the raster.
     5) Classify cloud and shadow from raster with fmask algorithm.
     6) Segment satellite image.
-    7) Loand segmentation to draft database.
+    7) Load segmentation to draft database.
     8) Create image server